haberdashPI/apmusic/README.md

 # Installation

-Once you have downloaded this project, to setup the development environment will need to install [Anaconda Python 2.7](https://www.anaconda.com/download/).
+Once you have downloaded this project, to setup the development environment you will need to install [Anaconda Python 2.7](https://www.anaconda.com/download/).
-Once you're finished with the installation, run the following commands on the command line (replacing `[project directory]` with the location of the folder containing the downloaded project).
+Then, run the following commands on the command line (replacing `[project directory]` with the location of the folder containing the downloaded project).

 ```sh
 cd [project directory]